jeremy-w/orthic/manual.md

   {%- for example in it offset: 1 %} ![]({{ assets }}/{{ example }}.png)&nbsp;{{ example }}
   {%- endfor -%}
 {% endfor %}
+ [Jeremy: The _Supplement_ published a year later suggests in ordinary style always omitting the D from the prefix ADJ-, which is probably why no example is given.]

 - **E**&nbsp;![]({{ assets }}/E.png) is a short upstroke; it must not be confused with ![]({{ assets }}/s_straight.png)&nbsp;**s**, which is written downwards.
   - **Ea**&nbsp;![ea, both over and under]({{ assets }}/ea_both.png) may be curved either way like _ay._ The form ![under-ea]({{ assets }}/ea_under.png "under-ea") is used except after {% assign words = 'M N P_noarrow S_noarrow Y B' | split: ' ' %}{% for word in words -%}